-As of March 31, 2017, our cash, cash equivalents and marketable securities totaled \$23.4 million.
-We believe these funds are sufficient to fund our liquidity requirements through at least the next 12 months.
-We expect to incur substantial expenditures in the future for the development and potential commercialization of our product candidates.
-Because of this, we expect our future liquidity and capital resource needs will be impacted by numerous factors, including but not limited to, the timing of initiation of planned clinical trials, including our ongoing phase 2 clinical trial to study the therapeutic benefits of seladelpar on patients with PBC.
+As of September 30, 2017, our cash, cash equivalents and marketable securities totaled \$102.2 million.
+We believe these funds are sufficient to fund our liquidity requirements into 2019.
+However, we expect to incur substantial expenditures in the future for the development and potential commercialization of our product candidates.
+Because of this, we expect our future liquidity and capital resource needs will be impacted by numerous factors, including but not limited to, the repayment of our facility loan, the planned initiation of a phase 2 clinical trial in NASH, and most significantly, the timing and conduct of additional PBC development activities, including an ongoing phase 2 clinical trial, a planned phase 3 clinical trial, and other NDA-enabling studies.
 We will therefore continue to require additional financing to develop our products and fund future operating losses and will seek funds through equity financings, debt, collaborative or other arrangements with existing and new corporate sources, or through other sources of financing.
 It is unclear if or when any such financing transactions will occur, on satisfactory terms or at all.
 Our failure to raise capital as and when needed could have a negative impact on our financial condition and our ability to pursue our business strategies.
-If adequate funds are not available to us, we may be required to reduce our development activities or to close our business.
+If adequate funds are not available to us, it could have a material adverse effect on our business, results of operations, and financial condition.